-It is recommended that you download this pdf document and assignment to your computer desktop and open it with Adobe Acrobat DC reader.
+The best thing to do is to download this pdf document to your computer desktop and open it with Adobe Acrobat DC reader.

 Adobe Acrobat DC reader is a free computer software program and you can find it at Adobe Acrobat's website.